Tunneling conductance in superconducting junctions with $p$-wave unconventional magnets breaking time-reversal symmetry: Conclusion

 \section{Conclusion}

 In this paper, we studied the tunneling conductance in superconducting junctions with PUMs using the effective PUM model in Ref.\ \cite{hellenes2024P}.
 In spin-singlet and spin-triplet $p_x$ and $p_y$-wave SC junctions, the line shape of the tunneling conductance is not sensitive to the PUM order, even though the range of $k_x$ contributing to the spin-resolved conductance is restricted.
-The tunneling conductance in the helical $p$-wave SC junction becomes asymmetric with respect to $eV$ due to the lack of helical edge states contributing to the conductance.
+The tunneling conductance in the helical $p$-wave SC junction becomes asymmetric with respect to $eV$ due to the missing of helical edge states contributing to the conductance.
 It is caused by the spin-split feature of the Fermi surface in PUMs.
 In chiral $d$ and chiral $p$-wave SC junctions, we found that the tunneling conductance is sensitive to the direction of the injected spin because of the time reversal symmetry breaking in SCs.

 We have clarified that our obtained results based on the effective model Hamiltonian of PUM with the time-reversal symmetry breaking in PUM/SC junctions are qualitatively similar to those in Ref.\ \cite{maeda2024}, where the exchange coupling appearing in the Hamiltonian for PUMs is described by the odd function of Fermi momentum $\hat{H}_\mathrm{PUM}\propto k$ preserving the time-reversal symmetry.
-Likewise, we expect a similar behavior of the tunneling conductance in PUM/SC junctions along the $x$-direction to Ref.\ \cite{maeda2024}.
+In our results, we chose the junction along the $y$-direction, where the lattice translation symmetry is preserved.
+As a result, our calculations do not change as compared to the simplified continuum model~\cite{maeda2024}.
 In the present calculation, we chose the chemical potential as $\mu_{p}=-3.85t$ and the Fermi surface shown in Fig.~\ref{fig:image} (b) for PUMs.
 We confirmed that our results are generic by changing the chemical potential of PUMs and SCs.
-Hence, it indicates that the configuration of the electronic structure described by the simplified Hamiltonian $\hat{H}_\mathrm{PUM}\propto k_x,k_y$ \cite{maeda2024,BrekkePRL2024} does not qualitatively deviate from that of the effective model with time-reversal symmetry breaking proposed in Ref.\ \cite{hellenes2024P}, within the calculations of the tunneling conductance.
+Indeed, the configuration of the electronic structure described by the simplified Hamiltonian $\hat{H}_\mathrm{PUM}\propto k_y$ \cite{maeda2024,BrekkePRL2024} does not qualitatively deviate from that of the effective model with time-reversal symmetry breaking proposed in Ref.\ \cite{hellenes2024P}, within the calculations of the tunneling conductance.
+Therefore, our results are important for the justification of the phenomenological analysis in the simplified continuum model in Ref.\ \cite{maeda2024}.
+While, along the $x$-direction, because the system does not have the translational symmetry along the direction which is normal to the interface, $[C_2||t]$-symmetry~\cite{hellenes2024P} is broken.
+Thus, the effect of the time-reversal symmetry breaking can be expected in junctions along the $x$-direction.